SetLinux/setlinux.github.io/_posts/2020-02-11-my-new-project.markdown

 I wanna introduce all of you to my little project `SetLinux` , it's a GNU/Linux distribution built from source as a new way to do GNU/Linux.
 ## The idea
 The idea of doing it started from my unsatisfaction with the way the `FHS` worked in Linux and noticed that attempts to fix it like
-Gobo and NixOS are hitting the problem from a different perspective ,
+Gobo and NixOS are hitting the problem from a different perspective.

-I want to hit the problem in a way so that the environment is more user-friendly and developer-friendly
+I want to hit the problem in a way so that the environment is more user-friendly and developer-friendly.
-now there is difference between being developer friendly and being power-users friendly not all developers are power-users which is a confusion I saw getting made fairly often
+now there is difference between being developer friendly and being power-users friendly.not all developers are power-users which is a confusion I saw getting made fairly often.
-### paying homage
+### Paying homage
 Of course my idea draws a *LOT* of inspiration from (gobolinux and NixOS) but with a different take that should be complimented with a package manager
 ## The File hierarchy
 My intended file hierarchy is like this